 “Arrange your resume according to what employers value and your experience level.
 After the summary section, resumes will include a variety of section headings.
 If you are new to your field or a recent graduate, your next section might be projects or skills in order to highlight relevant information.
 If you have relevant experience, your next section will be Professional Experience or Work History.
 As long as employers are seeing your most qualifying details as quickly as possible, you are on the right track.”

-– Tramaine I., career expert
+– Tramaine I., career expert at edX

 Arrange your professional experience section in reverse chronological order, starting with your most recent role and going back no more than 7-10 years.
 This section should be highly correlated to the career path you’re pursuing.
 Focus on highlighting transferable skills employers in your field need and will find attractive.